 A major shopping destination in northern-England, Leeds is known as the ‘Knightsbridge of the North’.
 It is one of the fastest growing cities in the UK and oozes urban chic with waterfront apartments, Victorian shopping arcades and bus routes assigned colours such as mauve, peach and turquoise.
-You will soon discover that Leeds is more than just a shopping mecca though, and there are numerous accessible museums and attractions to keep the curious traveller interested.
+You will soon discover that Leeds is more than just a shopping mecca though, and there are numerous accessible museums and attractions to explore!

 Getting to Leeds

-Leeds Train Station is the third busiest train station in the country, so expect some crowds!
-With 17 platforms, it's a good idea to give yourself plenty of time to get where you're going; and one reviewer told us there was 'great assistance' in the station:
+Leeds Train Station is the third busiest train station in the country, so be prepared for a few crowds here and there.
+With 17 platforms, it's a good idea to give yourself plenty of time to get where you're going.
+One reviewer told us there was 'great assistance' in the station:

 "Arriving at the station it was very busy and not clear where to head for to find assistance.
 Wheeling onto the main concourse there was an assistance point clearly signposted.
 From there on it was plain sailing."

-Leeds Arena Hotel is the ideal place to stay if you are visiting the city for a concert or show!
+Leeds Arena Hotel, also a Premier Inn hotel, is the ideal place to stay if you are visiting the city for a concert or show!
 It's situated close to the O2 Academy and First Direct Arena, and it has a 5 star review on Euan's Guide!

 "It's not often I would give a five star review to a hotel but here in Leeds was a great exception.
 From the moment we arrived the service was fantastic with a seamless experience for me as a powerchair user and my visually impaired companion.
 What was memorable and striking about this hotel was the positive and welcoming manner of the staff."